Dr. Hootan Daneshmand

 At Silhouette Plastic Surgery Institute, we offer a wide variety of both surgical options and nonsurgical options for our patients.
-To schedule a consultation with us, please call 949-359-8397 or fill out our online intake form.
+To schedule a consultation at our Orange County plastic surgery center, please call 949-359-8397 or fill out our online intake form.

 What Are Cheek Implants?

 Cheek implants, commonly known as cheek augmentation, are used to make the cheeks fuller or to accentuate the cheekbones.
 Cheek augmentation, like other forms of cosmetic surgery, may make your face look younger or balance your facial characteristics, making you feel more appealing.
 They are a specific type of facial implant.

 Facial implants are custom-made solid materials that are suitable for human tissues and are used to improve or enhance the physical properties of your face.
 A review of your objectives, the traits you intend to improve, and your surgeon’s opinion are required to determine the exact type and size of facial implants that are most suited for you.

 While facial implants can be used in any part of the face, the most popular locations are the cheeks, chin, and jaw.
 Facial plastic surgery may help you if you have a tiny chin, a weak jaw, or a lack of facial shape.

 Although there is no one-size-fits-all solution for everyone, there are a few reasons why implants may be a better option than fillers.
 To ensure you’re making an educated decision, consult with a board-certified plastic surgeon with experience in the facial plastic surgery procedures you’re contemplating before undergoing any surgery.